 Alan is Wen's ex-boyfriend.
 They have a complicated relationship after their breakup.
 The two are hardly on amicable terms, yet they remain involved in each other's lives.
 Alan reacts terribly after he discovers Wen's new romantic prospect.
 Alan is employed at a bank, working in the loans division.

 First Kanaphan Puitrakul

 First Kanaphan Puitrakul (เฟิร์ส คณพันธ์ ปุ้ยตระกูล) is a Thai actor.
 He is born on September 3, 1998.
 His first BL project is the 2020 drama, The Shipper.
-He had a supporting role in the 2021 political thriller, Not Me.
-Additionally, First starred in the 2022 series, The Eclipse.
+He has a supporting role in the 2021 political thriller, Not Me.
+Additionally, First stars in The Eclipse (2022) and Only Friends (2023).

 Mark Pakin Kunaanuwit (มาร์ค ภาคิน คุณาอนุวิทย์)

 - The leads Earth and Mix are most famous for starring in the 2021 Thai BL series A Tale of Thousand Stars.
 In addition, they appeared together in the 2022 dramas Cupid's Last Wish and Magic of Zero.

 - The actors who portray Li Ming and Heart (Fourth and Gemini) are the leads of the 2022 high school BL series My School President.
 Leng's actor (Mark) and Jam's actress (Lookwa) also had supporting roles in that drama.

 - Gaipa and Alan's actors (Khaotung and First) are the leads of the 2022 BL series The Eclipse.
 Khaotung also had a supporting role in A Tale of Thousand Stars.